 To be honest, not really.
 I enjoy doing theatre work.
 It is something I can do competently – I am a theatrical kind of guy – but I don’t prefer it to music, by any means.
 What I rarely get to do is compose a big piece of music for theatre, give it to them, collect the money and that’s the end: that’s that; I don’t have to go to rehearsal; and I don’t have to go to any performances.
 That doesn’t happen all that often.
 Most of the time, they want me to perform – my physical presence.
 What I enjoy most is to sit here and fool with my computer.
 When it becomes necessary to get up and play my violin, I will, and I enjoy it because I can.

-The Electricity Club gives it warmest thanks to Blaine L. Reininger
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Blaine L Reininger

 Special thanks to Erik Stein